 If you’re in the process of forming your own LLC or other business entity, now is the time to take action and protect your intellectual property.

-Use the information provided in this guide to develop a comprehensive IP strategy that includes identifying, registering, and enforcing your valuable assets.
+Use the information provided in this guide to develop a comprehensive IP strategy that includes identifying, registering, and enforcing your valuable assets, which is essential for how to secure intellectual property rights.

 By taking these steps early on, you can set yourself up for long-term success and avoid potential legal issues down the road.